-Adaptive optics encounters some difficulties in Stargardt disease evaluation.
-Central scotoma and poor fixation make it unable to examine some eyes thoroughly.
+Adaptive optics however meets some difficulties in Stargardt disease evaluation.
+The central scotoma and poor fixation make it unable to examine some eyes thoroughly.
 The accumulation of lipofuscin prevents AOSLO photoreceptor visualization in certain areas [27].
-The cone spacing and density differ between the examined areas within the same eye and there has not been established a universal method to evaluate the degree of cone atrophy [26].
-A possible solution may be creating cone density deviation maps (CDD) that present variation in foveal structure and may be compared with OCT and microperimetry results [28].

-Adaptive optics provides visualization of the photoreceptors' morphology in Stargardt disease, which complements FAF visualization of lipofuscin accumulation and OCT cross-section of the retinal layers [27].
+The cone spacing and density differ between the examined areas within the same eye and there has not been established a universal way to evaluate the degree of cone atrophy [26].
+A possible solution may be creating cone density deviation (CDD) maps that present variation in foveal structure and may be compared with OCT and microperimetry results [28].
+Adaptive optics enables visualization of the photoreceptors' morphology in Stargardt disease which complements FAF visualization of lipofuscin accumulation and OCT crosssection of the retinal layers [27].